Trump jitters cast shadow over close US-Geneva ties

 Recent statements by Trump and his new ambassador to the UN, Nikki Haleyexternal link, suggest that the UN and the multilateral system in general are heading for a challenging relationship with the US.
 Trump is a self-avowed “America First” president who seems to distrust international cooperation and disdains the global body.

-Potential funding cuts are in the air and there is a possibility that the US could walk away from some multilateral treatiesexternal link.
+Potential funding cuts are in the air and there is a possibility that the US could walk away from some multilateral treaties.
 On Wednesday, Erin Barclay, US deputy assistant secretary of state, told the UN Human Rights Council that the Trump administration was reviewing its participation in the UN rights body, with an eye to reform and a balanced agenda that ends the forum's "obsession with Israel".

 This has led to unease in Geneva, which promotes itself as ‘a global hub for international cooperation’ and governanceexternal link.
 Despite the rumours, Jussi Hanhimäkiexternal link, professor of international history at the Geneva Graduate Institute of International and Development Studies, says people should stay calm, adding that history offers some reliable pointers.